missingfaktor/akar/TUTORIAL.md

 [:banana]
 ```

-The other part allows us to consume the emitted values.
-At this point, we must learn about another Akar concept: **clauses**.

-A clause is essentially a function that accepts a pattern and another function.
-If the former matches, the latter is invoked with the emitted values. `clause*` is a function we use to create a clause.
+Thie second part is about consuming the emitted values.
+This is where the function `clause*` comes in picture.

 Let's see this in action.